-Please consider subscribing to my Patreon where you will find instructional yoga and bellydance videos, antics, behind the scenes looks into the creative process, giveaways and much much more!
+Please consider subscribing to my Patreon where you will find instructional yoga and bellydance videos, monthly giveaways, behind the scenes looks into the creative process, zoom crafting hangouts and much much more!
 Subscribe here for as little as 3$/mo.

 I am a lifelong artist.
 Maybe it’s because I was an only child and a latch key kid left to spend hours entertaining myself.
 I would spend hours drawing whenever I could find the time, not to mention I would frequently get caught up in art projects at school for hours, getting so detailed and never having the time to finish them.

 Fast forward to the mid 90’s, I was in college and took several drawing classes, photography classes and design classes.
-In 1999, I was doing photoshoots and in 2002, I even got to see some of my photos published.
+In 1999, I was doing photoshoots and in 2002, I even got to see some of my photos published as an authors photo for Robert Randisi.
 But alas, my Pentax K1000 couldn’t keep up with digital, so I scrapped that and continued on with my love of drawing.

 In 2008, I started making my own jewelry out of animal bones.
 I was inspired by the natural beauty of a magical trip to visit my Aunt and Uncle in New Mexico.
 I was obsessed with collecting animal remains and curiosities.
 This is when Amorticious was born.

-In the years 2010 – 2014, I was involved in producing and co-producing many art shows.
-In 2010, I co-produced Alice at Koken Art Factory with Max Iver.
-I co produced several shows with the Skeleton Krewe as well.
-Carnival of Curiosities (2011), Through the Looking Glass (2012), Oz (2013).
-I also helped orchestrate several of the Koken Halloween Shows and in 2014, I was one of the main people behind Naughti Gras, which is no small undertaking.
+In the years 2010 – 2020, I was involved in producing and co-producing many art shows both large and small, inlcuding the now infamous Naughti Gras at Koken Art Factory.
 In 2013, I produced, curated, etc my first art show at Mad Art Gallery called Spirit of the Muse, it was an astounding success with over 300 people attending.

 Then in 2016, I began cutting my own linoleum blocks and making block prints.
 I found it to be very therapeutic.
 I also worked on developing my painting technique and subject matter.
 Each painting is a process and a step in the evolution of my art and soul.

-In the meantime, I am still making jewelry and you can find me vending locally, nationally and internationally in 2020.
+In the meantime, I am still making jewelry, painting, printmaking and you can find me vending locally, nationally and internationally in 2021 and beyond as the Universe allows.

 I started teaching in 2006 and in 2008 my dance troupe, ERBD Gang was formed when I choreographed a skirt dance for my students to perform at a local hafla.
-I fell in love and started the troupe.
+I fell in love and started Exotic Rhythms Bellydance.
 I love the creative freedom and outlet that choreography (especially group choreos) and movement give me.
 It’s making a painting but using music, movement and dancers to create the masterpiece.

 I took my first yoga class in college in 1996, it has become an integral part of my life ever since.
 I needed a PE credit to graduate, to lose a good 30 pounds and to rebuild my confidence and self-esteem after taking a 3 year hiatus from any kind of physical activity.
 I found yoga to help accomplish all those needs.
 Fast forward to almost 14 years later, I had probably a thousand yoga sessions under my belt in all different styles when I finally decided to get my 200 hr RYT.